 Step 5: Take Examinations

 Most often hiring organizations participate in recruitment programs when looking for eligible candidates.
-Don’t miss out these events happening in and around your area.
+Don’t miss out on these events happening in and around your area.
 Typically, in the screening process, you will have to take physical tests (Candidate Physical Ability Test) and written tests.
 You may also have to participate in an oral interview, physical examination, aptitude test, and go through a background check and drug test.

 You will be required to provide a detailed history of your previous job, academic record, credit history, and references list.